Aloksharmatech/chatApp/README.md

 4. Open a Pull Request describing the changes.

 Please follow the existing code style (ESLint for frontend, standard Node style for backend) and include tests where applicable.

-## License

-This project is licensed under the MIT License – see the `LICENSE` file for details.

 ---

 *Happy coding! 🎉*